 The Palestinian Museum will host this collection in an exhibition that will place this rich history and culture within the context of Gaza’s more recent history.
 Providing an insight into the daily civil, religious and cultural life of the people of Gaza, from the Bronze Age (around 3500 BCE) until modern times, the exhibition will be structured around themes rather than a timeline.
 In addition to archaeological artefacts, it will also include early photography and maps of Gaza, and items relevant to contemporary issues related to its cultural heritage.

-The exhibition is curated by Dr. Mahmoud Hawari, Director of the Palestinian Museum, and will open in May 2018 at the Palestinian Museum.
+The exhibition is curated by Dr. Mahmoud Hawari, Director of the Palestinian Museum.